 Featured images: Dario Puggioni art, via pinterest.com

-What would an article of scary artworks be without a mention of the Austrian painter Hermann Nitsch?
-This is a man who has been to court several times and served three prison terms for his art, which has often included blood, nudity and taboo images.
-It is often thought his work reflects our fascination with violence and intense religious feelings, the results being performance art that includes naked women, dead animals and gallons of blood, that are also reflected in his blood colored splash paintings.
+What would an article about scary paintings be without a mention of the Austrian painter Hermann Nitsch?
+This is a man who has been to court several times and served three prison terms for his creepy art, which has often included blood, nudity and taboo images.
+It is often thought that his work reflects our fascination with violence and intense religious feelings, the results being performance art that includes naked women, dead animals and gallons of blood, that are also reflected in his blood colored splash paintings.

 Featured image: Herrmann Nitsch - Schuett, via my9arts.es